electroly/sqlnotebook/web/index.md

 SQL Notebook is a free Windows desktop application for **exploring and manipulating tabular data**.
 It is powered by [SQLite](https://www.sqlite.org/).
 Every notebook file is an SQLite database, and the user writes SQL queries to interact with input data.

 ### Data Sources
-- **Microsoft SQL Server**, **PostgreSQL**, and **MySQL** servers can be linked into the notebook and queried interchangeably with local tables.
+- **Microsoft SQL Server**, **PostgreSQL**, and **MySQL** tables can be linked into the notebook and queried interchangeably with local tables.
 Remote data is not physically copied into the notebook file unless requested; instead, the data source is queried on-the-fly.

+- **CSV**, **JSON**, and **Excel** files can be imported into the notebook as local SQLite tables.

-Any combination of data sources can be used together in the same SQL query (including cross-database and cross-server queries).
+- Any combination of data sources can be used together in the same SQL query, including cross-file, cross-database, and cross-server queries.

-- **CSV**, **JSON**, and **Excel** files can be imported into the notebook.

 - Tables and scripts can be exported in **CSV** format.